jplusplus/rentswatch-scraper/README.rst

 ============================

-This package provides an easy and maintenable way to build a Rentswatch's scraper.
-Rentswatch is a cross-borders investigation aiming to collect data around flat renting in Europe.
-Its scrapers mainly focus on adverts.
+This package provides an easy and maintenable way to build a Rentswatch scraper.
+Rentswatch is a cross-borders investigation that collects data on flat rents in Europe.
+Its scrapers mainly focus on classified ads.

 How to install
 --------------